amit-jain/getting-cleaning-data/CookBook.md

 ### Data
 The data collected is the activity data measured from the accelerometers from the Samsung Galaxy S smartphone.
 The data is divided into test data of 2947 observations and training data of 7352 observations.
 There are in all 561 features as described in the file 'features_info.txt'.
 For all the observations there are corresponding subject and activity data.
+More information is available at [Human activity recognition](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ### Data Organization
 * features.txt - Descriptive labels of the features measured.
 * activity_labels.txt - Descriptive labels of the activities numbered from 1-6.
 * Test Data - Test partition of the data.
-  * test/X_test.txt - Measured data of the featurse (described above).
+  * test/X_test.txt - Measured data of the features (described above).
   * test/y_test.txt - Measured activites corresponding to the feature data above.
-  * test/subject_test.txt - Subjects corresponding to the feature data above.
+  * test/subject_test.txt - Subject identifiers corresponding to the feature data above.
 * Train Data - Training partition of the data.
-  * train/X_train.txt - Measured data of the featurse (described above).
+  * train/X_train.txt - Measured data of the features (described above).
   * train/y_train.txt - Measured activites corresponding to the feature data above.
-  * train/subject_train.txt - Subjects corresponding to the feature data above.
+  * train/subject_train.txt - Subject identifiers corresponding to the feature data above.

 ### Transformations
 * Add meaningful column names for the 'X_test.txt' and the 'X_train.txt' using the information in the 'features.txt' in the test and the train dataframes.